BioplatformsAustralia/bpa-ingest/README.md

 python setup.py develop
 ```

-Then source the environment variables (including API key):
+Then (ensuring that you are still in python virtual env) source the environment variables (including API key), before running the ingest:
 ```
+# if not already in virtual env:
+. ~/.virtual/bpa-ingest/bin/activate

+# source the environment variables
 . /path/to/your/bpa.env

 # dump the target state of the data portal to a JSON file for one data type